Zillow Leads vs Realtor.com Leads. Which is Worth It?

 - Relying on speed alone instead of pairing fast response with clear local expertise.

-Decoding the ROI of Zillow Leads vs Agent.com Leads
+Decoding the ROI of Zillow Leads vs Realtor.com Leads

 The real metric that decides whether portal leads work is Lead Source lifetime value, not Cost Per Lead.
 Portal programs create short term spikes, while an owned asset such as a neighborhood guide keeps producing warm, referral rich clients for years.
 When you compare lifetime value across channels, you can justify serious investment in content and search visibility that break your dependence on any single lead vendor.